-The aggregate compensation expensed, including share-based compensation and other compensation expensed by us, to our executive officers with respect to the year ended December 31, 2020 (consisting of 9 persons) was \$9.15 million.
-This amount includes approximately \$0.7 million set aside or accrued to provide pension, severance, retirement, or similar benefits and amounts expensed by the Company for automobiles made available to its executive officers).
+The aggregate compensation expensed, including share-based compensation and other compensation expensed by us, to our board and senior management members listed in item 6.A in this Annual Report, with respect to the year ended December 31, 2022 (consisting of 12 persons) was approximately \$13 million.
+This amount includes approximately \$0.5 million set aside or accrued to provide pension, severance, retirement, or similar benefits and amounts expensed by the Company for automobiles made available to its executive officers).

-Disclosure regarding the compensation of our senior executives on an individual basis will be disclosed in our proxy statement in connection with the 2020 annual general meeting of shareholders in accordance with Israeli regulations.
+Disclosure regarding the compensation of our senior executives on an individual basis will be disclosed in our proxy statement in connection with the 2022 annual general meeting of shareholders in accordance with Israeli regulations.